AIware Leadership Bootcamp 2024

 Ben Rombaut

-The session will discuss AIware Observability challenges.
-The topics covered include
+The session will discuss AIware observability challenges.
+Covered topics include:

 • AIware Ops overview

-• AIware observability overview - What is it, why is it important and how is it different from classical observability
+• AIware observability overview - What is it, why is it important, and how is it different for AIware

 • The importance of semantics vs raw observability